Actifio: Ash Ashutosh

-Actifio was founded by Ash Ashutosh, who had previously served as chief technologist at HP's StorageWorks division, a position he took after HP acquired another Ashutosh startup, AppIQ in 2005.
+Actifio was founded by Ash Ashutosh, who had previously served as Vice President and Chief Technologist at HP's StorageWorks division, a position he took after HP acquired another of his startups, AppIQ in 2005.

-Ashutosh holds an undergraduate degree in electrical engineering and a master's degree in computer science from Penn State University.
+Ashutosh holds a B.Tech in electronics and instrumentation engineering from the Kakatiya Institute of Technology & Science and a master's degree in computer science from Penn State University.
 After working for LSI and Intergraph, he joined StorageNetworks.
 Later he founded Serano Systems, a fiber channel controller manufacturer that he sold to Vitesse Semiconductor.
 His next venture was AppIQ, which was acquired by HP in 2005.
 After leaving HP in 2008, Ashutosh became a venture capitalist at Greylock Partners, where he was an investor in information technology companies, and ultimately founded Actifio.
 He left Greylock in 2009 to focus full-time on Actifio, serving as its president and CEO.

 As of 2013, Ashutosh was an entrepreneur-in-residence at Harvard Business School.
-He also lectures at the Massachusetts Institute of Technology.
+He also lectured at the Massachusetts Institute of Technology.

 In 2013, Ashutosh was named "EY Entrepreneur of the Year" for New England by Ernst & Young.

+Following the Google acquisition, Ashutosh led global solution sales for cloud data products at Google before being appointed chief executive officer of Pinecone, a vector database company, in September 2025.